payu-india/CMS-Chatbot/reference/Collect Payment/_payment_merchant_hosted/bnpl-v2_payment-merchant-hosted.md

 You need to ensure that **BNPL** for the **paymentMethod.name** parameter and BNPL code based on the provider and tenure for the **paymentMethod.bankcode** parameter is posted.

-For the list of supported BNPL codes, refer to [BNPL Codes](https://docs.payu.in/v1/docs/bnpl-codes).
+For the list of supported BNPL codes, refer to <Anchor label="BNPL Codes" target="_blank" href="https://docs.payu.in/v1/docs/bnpl-codes">BNPL Codes</Anchor>.

 ### Environment